Table Mountain Facts

-- The cableway for this mountain was opened in 1929 and each car can carry 65 passengers at a time.
+- The cable way for the mountain was opened in 1929 and each car can carry 65 passengers at a time.

-- These cable cars travel at a speed of 10 metres per second.
+- These cable cars travel at a speed of 10 meters per second.

-- At least one couple gets married on this mountain in a month.
+- At least one couple gets married on the mountain every month.

 - On the east side of the mountain, it has Kirstenbosch Botanical Garden.

-- This mountain is home to many species which are endemic and cannot found anywhere else in the world.
+- The mountain is home to many species which are endemic and cannot be found anywhere else in the world.
 The Table Mountain Ghost Frog is one of them.